-While there might be a choice of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
-You can get a longer period for your lock, but in making this choice, will likely have a higher interest rate than you would have with a shorter period
+Although there can be a choice of rate lock periods (from 15 to 60 days), the extended spans are typically more expensive.
+You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would have with a shorter span of time

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.